 1. Attire – Pyjama bottoms are the new work trousers.
-Comfortable, cosy and soothing, who wants to be sitting around the house in work clothes?
+Who says home working can’t mean comfort?
+Comfortable, cosy and soothing, who wants to be sitting around the house wearing work clothes?
 No ironing required.
 (We’re looking for the positives in this current crazy climate).
 Pop a smart top on for video calls (or even a suit jacket over a onesie as one entrepreneurial client suggested) and no one will ever know the difference.
-Bra optional.
+Ladies, bras are entirely optional!

 2. Video conference calls – Skype, Zoom, Google Hang-outs…whatever your choice of platform, always remember one point of etiquette – no unscheduled calling!
 At least give us time to brush our hair and put on some make up before we terrify you with our unkempt appearance.
 (We hear Zoom has a function to make you look better…sadly for our clients we haven’t found it yet.)
 Think about your background too – do you really want your clients to see your Take That calendar with hearts drawn on it?
 (Guilty!)

 3. Children – normally we wouldn’t even consider bringing them into the office, but now we’re trying to juggle home-schooling with working at home.
 As the only thing in our diaries these days is Tippex, entertaining the kids while working and having to stay at home is really tough.
 Suggestions we’ve heard from friends and colleagues – Netflix is your friend.
 Bribes – bribes work (and ice lollies, seeing as it already feels like the Summer Holidays).
 If all else fails “Alexa…teach Key Stage Two Maths”.